gonengazit/newlestehorn/README.md

 ```

 *Everhorn* will now be able to locate this section (*'Everhorn section'*) and **automatically** read `levels` and `mapdata` from it and write them back.
 Note that you can create as many rooms as you want, however, *Evercore* will actually load them into the normal PICO-8 map the moment you enter them.
 This means that you *must* place rooms within the boundaries of the map (shown as a grid), or you'll get fucky stuff (nothing permanent though, don't worry).
 However, you can simply stack rooms on top of each other and it will work fine.

+Newlestehorn 1.1 introduced an additional @conf block that will be added automatically before @begin; this block contains commented code (not visible to the running cart) that newlestehorn uses to store project settings, such as autotile tilesets and room parameter names.

 # Install